David Martin (English politician)

-David John Pattison Martin (born 5 February 1945) is a British Conservative politician.
+David John Pattison Martin (born 5 February 1945) is a British farmer, barrister, and Conservative politician.

 Early life

-Martin is a farmer, barrister and former employee of the family caravans and motorhomes sales business "Martins Caravans Company Ltd." founded by his father, the late John Besley Martin, CBE.
-He was educated at Kelly College, Tavistock and Fitzwilliam College, Cambridge where he was also part of the Hawks' Club and later a member of Inner Temple.
+Martin is the son of John Besley Martin CBE and his wife Muriel.
+He was educated at Norwood School, Exeter, Kelly College, Tavistock, and Fitzwilliam College, Cambridge, where he graduated BA in 1967; he then trained as a barrister at the Inner Temple.

+He became a partner in ADP&E Farmers in 1968 and also worked for Martins Caravans Company Ltd., founded by his father.

 Parliamentary career

 Martin served as a Teignbridge District councillor from 1979 to 1983.
 He stood for Yeovil at the 1983 general election but was defeated.

-He served as the Conservative Member of Parliament for Portsmouth South from 1987 until 1997 general election, in 1990 serving as PPS to Defence Minister Rt Hon Alan Clark MP then from 1990 to 1994 PPS to Foreign Secretary Rt Hon Douglas Hurd.
+He served as the Conservative Member of Parliament for Portsmouth South from 1987 until the 1997 general election, in 1990 serving as PPS to the Defence Minister Alan Clark and then from 1990 to 1994 as PPS to the Foreign Secretary Douglas Hurd.
 In 1997, he was unseated by the Liberal Democrat candidate Mike Hancock.
 He stood again at the 2001 general election in the seat of Rugby and Kenilworth and at the 2005 general election in the seat of Bristol West but was unsuccessful on both occasions.

 Family

-According to a source, he is married to Basia Dowmunt and has one son and three daughters, among which is the fiction novel author, Cesca Major (née Martin).
-He is also paternal uncle of Coldplay's lead vocalist, Chris Martin.
+Martin married Basia Dowmunt and they have one son and three daughters.
+One of their daughters is the novelist Cesca Major.
+Martin is also a paternal uncle of Coldplay's lead vocalist, Chris Martin.